 Kuala Lumpur is the capital city of Malaysia and a major stopover hub for most airlines within Southeast Asia.
 There is no shortage of places to visit in KL!
-In fact, Kuala Lumpur has it all: world’s tallest twin towers, delicious street food, eclectic neighborhoods, affordable shopping and tropical rainforest lying in the middle of skyscrapers!
+In fact, Kuala Lumpur has it all: the world’s tallest twin towers, delicious street food, eclectic neighborhoods, affordable shopping and tropical rainforest lying in the middle of skyscrapers!
+Two days in Kuala Lumpur is the right amount to time to soak in the major attractions.

-If you’re planning a trip to Kuala Lumpur, three days is the right amount to time to soak in the major KL attractions.
-Having visited this city three times, I’ve compiled a list of the top things to do in Kuala Lumpur with my top recommendations for budget hotels and tips on how to get around the city!
+Having visited this city three times now, I’ve compiled a list of the top things to do in Kuala Lumpur in 2 days with my recommendations for budget hotels and tips on how to get around the city!
+And If you have an extra day in Kuala Lumpur, I’ve included a few other places to visit as well.

-If you’re wondering what to do in Kuala Lumpur, this KL travel guide will show you some of the best attractions that you need to add to your Kuala Lumpur itinerary.
+If you’re looking for the best places to visit in Kuala Lumpur in 2 days, this travel guide will show you some of the top things that you need to add to your Kuala Lumpur itinerary.
+I’ve grouped all the attractions by location so that you can save time and money on transportation.

-The number one thing to do in Kuala Lumpur is visiting the Petronas Towers!
+Start your first day with the number one thing to do in Kuala Lumpur: visiting the Petronas Twin Towers!
 You can’t say you’ve been to Kuala Lumpur without seeing the iconic twin towers!
 They are the tallest twin towers in the world, standing at a height of 452 meters.

 The towers are connected by a sky bridge which you can visit between 9 a.m and 9 p.m from Tuesdays to Sundays (except on Fridays when it’s closed from 1 p.m to 2.30 p.m).
 Tickets on the official website cost US$ 20 (RM 80) for adults and US$ 8 (RM 33) for children.

-You can also book a discounted ticket, including a one-way transfer through klook.com for US$ 24.20 (RM 100) for adults and US$ 11.60 (RM 48) for children.
-Come early or book in advance as they sell out fast.
+For a better deal, you can book a discounted ticket, including a one-way transfer on Klook for US$ 24.20 (RM 100) for adults and US$ 11.60 (RM 48) for children.
+Get there early or book in advance as tickets sell out fast.

 KL Travel Tip: If your hotel is located in Bukit Bintang, you can easily reach the Petronas Towers on foot by using the air-conditioned walkway from the Pavilion Shopping Mall.